strangebedfellow/physiotherapy-patients-manager/README.md

 ## General info
 App for physiotherapists to manage their patient's visists.
-It uses Firebase as databse and Google Drive API for uploading/viewing patient documents.
+App uses Firebase as databse and Google Drive API for uploading/viewing patient documents.
+For styling I used Material-ui with some modifications.

 ## Technologies
 Project created with: